Laserfiche/laserfiche.github.io/src/docs/Guides/v2/guide_importing-documents-v2/index.md

 }
 ```
 ### Step 2: Writing the File Chunks
 Having requested 10 upload URLs, the file can be split into 10 chunks and each chunk directly written to one of the upload URLs.
-An <i>ETag</i> is returned for each chunk successfully written to an upload URL.
+An *ETag* is returned for each chunk successfully written to an upload URL.

 Below, is a sample C# program that takes two inputs:
 1. A JSON file which includes the upload URLs.
-This file has the same schema as the response of the <code>CreateMultipartUploadUrls</code> API.
-The <code>uploadId</code> property is not used by the following program, but is considered to be present in the JSON file.
-This is intended to make it easier to use the following program by passing it the response received from the <code>CreateMultipartUploadUrls</code> API.
+This file has the same schema as the response of the ```CreateMultipartUploadUrls``` API.
+The ```uploadId``` property is not used by the following program, but is considered to be present in the JSON file.
+This is intended to make it easier to use the following program by passing it the response received from the ```CreateMultipartUploadUrls``` API.
 ```json
 {
   "uploadId": "string",